-Offering pressure relief for the hips and shoulders, soft mattresses fare well for folks who sleep on their sides—which turns out to be about 60% of the population.
+Offering pressure relief for the hips and shoulders, soft mattresses fare well for folks who sleep on their sides—which turns out to be about 60 percent of the population.

 No matter your firmness preferences, when it comes to choosing a mattress, getting plenty of support is key.
 Some signs to look for to ensure your mattress is giving you the proper support?
-"You wake up ache-free in the neck, upper-back, and lower back.
-You easily get comfortable; you can easily get in and out of bed no problem; you feel rested and you don't wake up too much in the night to reposition," says sleep specialist and the founder of Your Behaviour Gal Consulting Inc Nicole Shallow, M.Ed., BCBA.
+"You wake up ache-free in the neck, upper back, and lower back.
+You easily get comfortable; you can easily get in and out of bed no problem; you feel rested, and you don't wake up too much in the night to reposition," says Nicole Shallow, sleep specialist.

 Saatva Classic Mattress

 Doesn't isolate movement

 After trying the Plush Soft version of Saatva's Classic Mattress at home, our tester gave it an almost-perfect overall score.
 She loved the extra-thick pillow top and appreciated that it's made with organic materials.
 There are several comfort levels to choose from, but the brand describes this one as a 3 out of 10 on the firmness scale, so it's undoubtedly one of the softest on the market.
 And despite the ultra-plush design, it's still plenty supportive.

 This responsive hybrid mattress has a sturdy base with hundreds of sag-resistant steel springs and durable edge support on all four sides.
 Then there's a layer of individually wrapped coils that conform to your body and alleviate pressure, followed by responsive memory foam with zoned support.
 On the surface, you've got a generously thick quilted pillow top with an organic cotton cover.